mfojtik/omicron/posts/avoiding-anti-patterns-in-ruby.md

 This will immediately yell on you what this code is trying to do.
-Please do not use this method for changing the content of variables or creating a new arrays.
+Please do not use this method for changing the content of variables or creating new arrays.

-In most cases the `.each` method can be replaced with some of the methods bellow:
+In most cases, the `.each` method can be replaced with some of the methods bellow:

 **`.map`**

-There are cases when you want to modify the content of an Array.
-And return the modified content.
-In PHP you usually do a clone of the Array or create a new array with updated items.
+There are cases when you want to modify the content of an Array and return the modified content.
+In PHP, you usually do a clone of the Array or create a new array with updated items.
 In Ruby this is not necessary:

 <pre class="sh_ruby">